QuentinRa/blog.quentinra.dev/cyber/cryptography/algorithms/index.md

   * The message was: $1100110001$
 </details>

-It was cracked in 1984 by Adi Shamir published.
+It was cracked in polynomial time in 1984 by Adi Shamir published.

 <hr class="sr">